Allen B. Downey

 That’s it.
-It’s hard to imagine that anyone would disagree, but here’s the part I find infuriating: the vast majority of textbook authors, publishers, professors and students behave as if they do not expect students to read or understand textbooks.
+It’s hard to imagine that anyone would disagree, but here’s the part I find infuriating: the vast majority of textbook authors, publishers, professors, and students behave as if they do not expect students to read or understand textbooks.

 Here’s how it works.
-Most textbook authors sit down with the goal writing the bible of their field.
+Most textbook authors sit down with the goal of writing the bible of their field.
 Since it is meant to be authoritative, they usually stick to well-established ideas and avoid opinion and controversy.
 The result is a book with no personality.